burntcustard/burntcustards-aliases/README.md

 A `.bash_aliases` file that includes a bunch of shortcuts, workarounds, and anything else I can shove in it.

+Also includes a .gitconfig file with my user settings and some git aliases.

 ### Linux (or bash shell on Win10) install
 Download the aliases file to your `$HOME` directory (short URL via [my website](http://burnt.io)):
 ```
 $ wget -O .bash_aliases aliases.burnt.io
 ```
 Close and repoen the terminal window, or run `exec bash`, and you're done!

 ### macOS install
 TODO: Mac instructions.